Jordan–Hare Stadium: Other uses

 Although Jordan-Hare Stadium is known primarily as a venue for football, it has hosted a handful of other events including an appearance by Billy Graham and concert appearances by James Brown, The Beach Boys, Miranda Lambert, Kenny Chesney, and Blake Shelton.

 From 2010 to 2022, the stadium played host to the Alabama High School Athletic Association's football state championships, known as the "Super 7" since 2014 and formerly as the "Super 6" for the number of classifications in the state.
 However, in June 2024, the AHSAA announced its football championship games would no longer be played at Jordan-Hare or Bryant-Denny stadiums, citing the expanded format of the College Football Playoff that could potentially see either school host a first-round playoff game in December.

+On June 9th, 2026, the stadium hosted its first soccer match, an international friendly between Argentina and Iceland ahead of the 2026 FIFA World Cup, which the United States co-hosted alongside Canada and Mexico.
+A War Eagle flight preceded the match, which Argentina won 3–0.
+The friendly set a record of 88,043 spectators, the highest attendance for a soccer match in the state of Alabama.